OpenSourceEconomics/epp_topics/src/epp_topics/pandas/management_definitions_example/screencast/slides.md

   - Different datasets could be collected for different levels (e.g., a household survey and county-level unemployment rates from a statistical office)

-- **Data cleaning**: Transforming the contents of a single DataFrame to something usable
+- **Data cleaning**: Transform the contents of a table, leaving its structure unchanged

   - Coding missing values